meder411/PointNet-PyTorch/readme.txt

+# PointNet in PyTorch

 This is a PyTorch re-implementation of PointNet according to the specifications laid out in the paper with two minor differences:

- - I exclude the adaptive batch normalization decay rate
+ * I exclude the adaptive batch normalization decay rate
- - The trained model provided operates on pointclouds with 2000 points as opposed to 2048 (although you can re-train and change the pointcloud sizes)
+ * The trained model provided operates on pointclouds with 2000 points as opposed to 2048 (although you can re-train and change the pointcloud sizes)

 The official TensorFlow implementation can be found here.